-A preliminary assessment of all matters will be made to determine whether investigation or other action is required.
-Council will prioritise matters on the basis of risk to public safety, human health and the environment.
+A preliminary assessment of all requests will be made to determine whether investigation or other action is required.
+Council will prioritise matters based on the Compliance and Enforcement Principles (Section 4).

 If there is insufficient information in the report to undertake a preliminary assessment, the customer will be advised and the matter not tasked for investigation.